 ARE NEW BUILDINGS BUILT TO THE MOST RECENT ENERGY CODE REQUIRED TO COMPLY?
 Yes.
 Covered buildings are required to comply with emissions limits or other applicable requirements regardless of energy code compliance.

 HOW LARGE ARE THE FINES?
 The law creates fines for two types of violations, with a third type also considered a misdemeanor:

 For example, a 50,000 square-foot multifamily residential building emitting 350 metric tons of carbon would be 12.5 metric tons over its 2024-2029 limit and pay a fine of not more than $3,350.
 Fines are assessed on an annual basis.

-WHAT’S THE DIFFERENCE BETWEEN “CARBON EMISSIONS” AND “ENERGY USE”?
-Buildings use many forms of energy, including electricity, natural gas, various types of fuel oil and district steam.
-Carbon emissions come primarily from burning fossil fuels.
+Buildings use many types of energy, such as electricity, natural gas, different types of fuel oil, and steam.
+Carbon emissions come from burning fossil fuels.

-These different forms of energy use release different amounts of carbon.
-To calculate building carbon emissions, each type of energy use must be multiplied by an “emissions factor” (also called a “greenhouse gas coefficient”) to convert from energy use to carbon emitted (see #14 below for the specific emissions factors in the law).
+These different types of energy use release different amounts of carbon.
+To calculate building carbon emissions, each type of energy use must be multiplied by an “emissions factor” (also called a “greenhouse gas coefficient”) to convert from energy use to carbon emitted.

 Owners will also have the option to calculate electricity carbon intensity based on time of use.
-Further details will be specified in Department of Buildings rules.
+Further details is given in the Department of Buildings rules.